vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_cert_options.md

 # Examples <a id="examples"></a>

-This section provides examples of the combinations of options to use in both the Create Virtual Container Host wizard and in `vic-machine create`, for the different security configurations that you can implement when using automatically generated and custom certificates.
+This section provides examples of the combinations of options to use in in the **Docker API Access** tab in the Security page of the Create Virtual Container Host wizard and in `vic-machine create`, for the different security configurations that you can implement when using automatically generated and custom certificates.

 - [Automatically Generate Server, Client, and CA Certificates](#full-auto)
 - [Automatically Generate Server Certificates and Use Custom CA and Client Certificates](#auto-server)